by Marci Howard-May, Director of Spa and Wellness

 About Marci Howard-May

 Marci Howard-May is passionate about empowering others to take charge of their personal well-being.
 She works to develop highly knowledgeable and skilled teams in both spa and wellness by blending over 20 years of knowledge and experience as a massage therapist and exercise physiologist.
-She continually works with these teams to add spa treatments, personal discovery experiences, and fitness classes that are unique and varied for Red Mountain guests to enjoy.
+She continually works with our staff to add spa treatments, personal discovery experiences, and fitness classes that are unique and varied for guests to enjoy.